pranathi-alluri/Animator/resources/README.md

 AnimationViewFactory is a helper class used to create the right instance of the three views based on input from the client.
 It takes in the view type as a String: "text", "visual", "svg", and a tempo in ticks per second.

+SimpleAnimationCompositeView is a class that adds functionality for the view to be able to be restarted, have the speed by changed, be paused and be resumed.

+Controller is an interface that defines that controllers for our animations should have a start method.

+VisualController is an interface that defines that controllers for our animations should have a way to start the timer.

+SimpleInteractiveController is a controller for SimpleAnimationCompositeView that controls when the view should start, stop, restart, and change speed.

+SimpleTextController is a controller that controls text views of our animations.

+SimpleVisualController is a controller that controls visual views of our animations.

 BouncingBasketBallAnimation uses physics to simulate a bouncing ball in a small room and create an animation of it.